luphysics/PyMODA/README.md

 `asyncio` allows the `Scheduler` class, which schedules the running of multiple processes, to run on the main thread without freezing the GUI. `Scheduler` is run in a coroutine using the Qt event loop from `asyncqt`.

+*Note: the readme is unfinished and will be continued.*